TonyCalzoni/Steam_Deck-BlackArch-strap/README.md

 WARNING: parts of this script will need to be run again after every update due to the immutable nature of Valve's SteamOS

-Initial testing on Steam Deck seems to work, I'll have to try again at the library soon since the wifi in my building sucks
+Initial testing on Steam Deck works.
+If you have wifi issues or are at the library, don't be afraid of the errors.
+It's network related and you can just run the script again, or execute it manually in the terminal

+No need to run as root or with sudo, it properly prompts and elevates as needed, and has handling in case the default deck user password is not set